AmmarShams/ai_chatbot/README.md

 * "Can you provide information on the latest iPhone releases?"
 * "Compare the features and specifications of the Samsung Galaxy S21 and OnePlus 9."
 * "Is the iPhone 13 currently in stock?"
-* "Find me an iPhone with a price point below $1000."
+* "Find me an iPhone with a price under $1000."